On the depth r Bernstein projector: Moy--Prasad filtrations

 The following result, whose proof will be given in \re{pfadler}, is a (slightly corrected) version of \cite[Prop 1.4.1]{Ad}.
-It implies that in almost all cases, questions about Moy--Prasad filtrations can be reduced to the split case.
+It implies that many questions about Moy--Prasad filtrations can be reduced to the split case.
 First we introduce a notation.